Customization Guide

 <main>

-<Component src="src/components/pages/finance/hero.htm" />
+<Component src="src/components/pages/new-page/hero.htm" />

 <!-- Add additional components as needed -->